GoKEV/module-creation/README.md

 They don't require a python guru to understand the function, and they're part of a greater effort to demystify the interaction between Ansible and the module itself.

-These are absolutely not a complete functional project.
+These are absolutely not a complete project.
 They are meant to assist in learning the process to build your own custom module and make it work inside a custom Ansible collection.

+These modules show examples of variable and status inputs so that you can process and "do stuff" with the framework.

 Current existing examples of custom modules, written in:
 * Python (relatively classless, simple)